 The mysterious history of Stonehenge

 Archaeologists believe that the standing stones that form Stonehenge were constructed between 3000 BC and 2000 BC.
 Evidence of cremated remains discovered at the site date back as far as 3000 BC indicating that Stonehenge was likely a burial ground from its earliest beginnings.

 However, further excavation suggests that the area evolved in several construction phases over the next 1,500 years.

 But because Stonehenge is the work of a culture that left no written records, many mysteries remain.
 The most significant mystery is how on earth this ancient culture moved the enormously heavy stones such great distances.
 And placed them without the benefit of modern engineering?

 We are absolutely enthralled by the site as we slowly circle it.
 It is impossible to imagine how such a place could have been created at that time.
 It reminds me a lot of the mystery of the giant moai on Easter Island.

 How did they get there?
 And why?

-We continued to ponder those questions as we walked back to the car.
+We continue to ponder those questions as we walk back to the car.